-Rogers, a Republican, was the representative for Pennsylvania's 8th congressional district from 1823 to 1825.
+Rogers was the representative for Pennsylvania’s 8th congressional district and was a Republican.
+He served from 1823 to 1825.

 From Mar 1818 to Apr 1824, Rogers missed 22 of 353 roll call votes, which is 6.2%.
 This is better than the median of 12.7% among the lifetime records of representatives serving in Apr 1824.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|